Fuma078/Programming-Assignment-3-ADT/README.md

 # Programming-Assignment-3-ADT

-## Assignment-3-ADT: Programming Assignment 3 in ADT & Solving Problem Course

 ### Description

-This program converts an infix mathematical expression into its equivalent postfix notation using the **Shunting Yard Algorithm**.
-It reads the infix expression from a file (`input1.txt`), processes it, and outputs both the original infix expression and the converted postfix expression.
+This program converts an infix mathematical expression into its equivalent postfix notation using a **stack-based approach**.
+It reads the infix expression from a file (`input1.txt`), processes each character, and correctly applies operator precedence and associativity rules to generate the corresponding postfix expression.
+The program ensures proper handling of parentheses and detects any invalid expressions.

 ### Installation